michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

     <td> <div class="flourish-embed" data-src="visualisation/11367364"><script src="https://public.flourish.studio/resources/embed.js"></script></div></td>
   </tr>
 </table>

-4 .
-Visualizing the statistics from Career Services to make a point of CMU MISM having value
- - Employment statistics (2015 -2022)
- - MISM job categories and their popularity
- - Companies and the job roles they have employed MISM graduates for (2015-2022)
- - Salaries reported for MISM job offers (2015 - 2022)
- - Locations that MISM job offers require graduates to work from

- 5 .
-Conclusion
- Conclude that MISM has value; based on the stories told by the data through the salaries and demand.

- 6 .
-Return on investment highlight

- 7 .
-What is Next?
-(Call to action)
- - MISM Student: visit career services and focus on job search
- - Employer: Contact career services to be set up in handshake for high-value talent
- - Prospective students/Public: Contact the Admissions Office

- 8 .
-Link to visit and contact Heinz College Career Services.

-> Some visualizations depicting the general theme of the storyboard:

 2 .
 What has been the employment rate of students who graduate from the MISM program?
 <div class="flourish-embed flourish-chart" data-src="visualisation/11305762"><script src="https://public.flourish.studio/resources/embed.js"></script></div>